senacor/Tutorials-Microservices/README.md

 #### Goal
 Instead of creating the containers locally you push them to Docker-Hub so that they are publicly available.
 For the local setup the containers are then pulled from the Docker-Hub repository.

+#### Setup

+1. Docker-Hub account is required.

 #### Tasks

 1. Decide which containers you can just reuse from Docker-Hub because they are standard containers and which containers are "self built" so you have to push to repositories in your Docker-Hub account.
 Note: The self built containers are those containers that
 2. Create a repository for each self-built container that will be pushed.
 3. Push the self build containers to their respective repositories on docker-hub.

-2. Push your self-built containers to docker-hub.
-3. Adapt the docker-compose configuration so you use the docker-hub containers and not the local Dockerfiles.
+4. Adapt the docker-compose configuration so you use the docker-hub containers and not the local Dockerfiles.

 ### Stage 09.A - Using the amazon ECR (EC2 Container Registry)